Stabilizing Spiking Neuron Training

-and we show how to compute $y_{max}=Max[y_t]$ and $y_{min}=Min[y_t]$ in section \ref{sec:maxminy}.
-Since the dependence with $s$ is quite complex, we find the $s$ that satisfies the last equation and equation \ref{eq:2mom} through random search, where $E[\delta\tilde{H}(v)^2]=E[\sigma'(v)^2]$.
-This is how condition IV is used to fix the sharpness of an SG.
+where $v_+=\beta(y_{max}-\vartheta)$ and $v_-=\beta(y_{min}-\vartheta)$ and we show how to compute $y_{max}=Max[y_t]$ and $y_{min}=Min[y_t]$ in section \ref{sec:maxminy}.
+Notice how equation \ref{eq:beta}, shows a dependence of the SG variance proportional to the square of the dampening and inversely proportional to the sharpness, which recalls our numerical results, where a high sharpness and a low dampening were preferred.
+Since the dependence with $\beta$ is quite complex, we find the $\beta$ that satisfies the last equation and equation \ref{appeq:CIV} through gradient descent.
+This is how condition (IV) is used to fix the sharpness of the exponential SG.